AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp.rst

 Practical information
 ---------------------

-This is an online course via Zoom (link sent to registered participants).
-The course is also streamed via Twitch (the `CodeRefinery channel <https://www.twitch.tv/coderefinery>`__) so that anyone may follow along without registration.
+This is an online course streamed via Twitch (the `CodeRefinery channel <https://www.twitch.tv/coderefinery>`__) so that anyone may follow along without registration.
 There is a HackMD link (collaborative edited notes) which is used for asking questions during